cs50nestm/web/virus/README.md

 <iframe src="https://www.youtube.com/embed/_Q0ZAhvEg3E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+This animation was inspired by Mr. Sullivan, who teaches computer science to NEST+m middle schoolers, who was in turn inspired by an article in the [Washington Post](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/).

 ## What to Do

 This program was developed over several live and recorded classes, which you can find on google classroom.
 My expectation is that you code along with the videos to complete this project, customizing the project as you like.